peterhajas/peterhajas.com/readme.md

 4. Add your public key to `~/.ssh/authorized_keys`
 5. Run `./password && ansible-playbook playbooks/main.yml --ask-become-pass` and enjoy
 6. Make sure expected repos exist and are configured right
-7. Make sure post-receive hook on phajas-wiki.git is executable